canonical/snapd/HACKING.md

 ### Getting the snapd sources

-The easiest way to get the source for `snapd` is to clone the Github repository in a directory where you have read-write permissions, such as your home directory.
+The easiest way to get the source for `snapd` is to clone the GitHub repository in a directory where you have read-write permissions, such as your home directory.